fchaillie/Mortgage_Risk_Dashboard/README.md

 ## Loan Project Dashboard Summary:

-A loan company that needs to predict the likelyhood that new clients will not reimburse their loan given the information on their loan request.
-The client information is entered in a dashboard and interacts with an API before returning an answer saying if the loan request is accepted or not.
+A loan provider needs to predict the probability that new loan applicants will reimburse their loan given the information on their loan request.
+The client information is entered in a dashboard that interacts with an API before returning an answer.

-The files in this Loan_Project_Dashboard branch are for the dashboard made with Streamlit on Heroku.
-It used by the company staff.
+The files in this repository are only for the building of the dashboard on Heroku with Streamlit.
+The repository "Loan Provider API" covers the API on Heroku and the repository "Loan Provider Models and Data" covers the data used and the predictive model creation.
-The files in the other branch "Loan_Project_Models_and_data" are related to the models used and the data used for the final model put on the cloud.

 **Details of the files:**